 The late 1960s saw a disillusionment with the conventional school curriculum that was failing to reflect the changing, multi-cultural world re-making itself in the streets outside.
 The work of the anarchist town planner Colin Ward in ‘The Exploding School’, and the influence of Ivan Illich’s ‘De-Schooling Society’, encouraged teachers and pupils to find out what was going on in the neighbourhoods where they lived.
 Using tape-recorders, cameras, video-cameras, and employing the resources of cheap offset litho printing, they created a new culture of books, exhibitions and films based on the children’s own experience – as well as that of their parents and grand-parents.

-In this talk, writer and social historian Ken Worpole will chart this documentary arts movement through the work of a variety of community arts groups in Hackney and beyond, from the late 1960s to today.
-His presentation will be illustrated with examples of this work, discussing how this movement challenged popular culture and pedagogy for ever.
+In this talk, writer and social historian Ken Worpole charted this documentary arts movement through the work of a variety of community arts groups in Hackney and beyond, from the late 1960s to today.
+His presentation was illustrated with examples of this work, discussing how this movement challenged popular culture and pedagogy for ever.